Airton (footballer, born February 1990)

 Airton Ribeiro Santos (born 21 February 1990), simply known as Airton, is a Brazilian professional footballer who plays as a defensive midfielder for Al-Kahrabaa FC.

-Club career
+Career

 Early career

 Airton started his career at Nova Iguaçu at the age of 13.
 At the end of 2007, Flamengo's youth coach Adílio asked for his loan.
 Airton also spent four months on loan at Mesquita in 2007, playing on the youth team.

 Flamengo

 Airton arrived at Flamengo, on loan, on 7 January 2008 to play for the club's youth team.
 His rights belonged to, at the time, Nova Iguaçu, which had him under contract until 2010.
 He would play for Flamengo until the end of 2008, but in 2008, Flamengo officially signed him, acquiring part of his rights — Nova Iguaçu and Traffic, an investors group, shared the other parts of his rights.

 His first match in the first-team was in a 1–1 draw against Vasco da Gama on 6 April 2008, and his debut in the Brazilian Série A was at Mineirão Stadium, coming off the bench in a 1–1 draw against Atlético Mineiro on 9 July.